Skip to Main Content Skip to Footer Content

 3. Apply Foam Tape

-Adhesive foam tape is a great weather-proofing alternative for doors and windows that are slightly warped.
+Adhesive foam tape is a great weather-proofing alternative for doors and windows letting cold air in.

 A good rule of thumb is to cut the tape to size and secure it along areas that have a draft.